 Happy Valley season 3 premieres on New Year's Day at 9pm on BBC One and BBC iPlayer.

 It wouldn't be Christmas on TV without some festive drama in Albert Square.

 EastEnders this year will be focusing on the dramatic love triangle between Mick Carter (Danny Dyer), his ex-wife Linda Carter (Kellie Bright) and his pregnant partner Janine Butcher (Charlie Brooks).

 As the love remains between Mick and Linda, Janine's paranoia grows and her secrets threaten to spill out.

 With both Dyer and Brooks set to depart their roles over the festive period, how will this storyline conclude?

-Elsewhere, the Fox-Brannings look set to join the Mitchells-Slaters for Christmas, while Lola Pearce deals with what could be last Christmas, but her partner Jay Brown (Jamie Borthwick) has a surprise in store for her.
+Elsewhere, the Fox-Brannings look set to join the Mitchells-Slaters for Christmas, while Lola Pearce (Danielle Harold) deals with what could be last Christmas, but her partner Jay Brown (Jamie Borthwick) has a surprise in store for her.

 EastEnders airs on BBC One and BBC iPlayer.

 The drama continues in the village of Emmerdale this Christmas as the tough times for the Dingle clan show no signs of letting up.